Military Police Corps (Israel): Post-1983 era and the intifadas

 The military police has not been involved in emergency protocol since Operation Peace for Galilee, even in the Second Lebanon War.
-However, major organizational changes were made in the corps following both the First Intifada and the Al-Aqsa Intifada.
+Major organizational changes were made in the corps following both the First Intifada and the Al-Aqsa Intifada.

 In 1988, during the First Intifada, Ofer Prison and Ktzi'ot Prison were rebuilt, and Megiddo Prison stopped accepting Israeli military prisoners and changed its designation as a full-fledged incarceration facility for Palestinians.
 Smaller detention facilities were built in the bases near Dhahiriya, Tulkarem, etc. A special department in the corps headquarters was created to deal with Palestinian prisoners, and a special forces unit called Force 100 was founded to deal with rebellions in the prisons, and operated until 2006.
-A professional course for jailors who worked in these prisons was also created.
+A professional course for jailors who worked in these prisons was created.

-A reserve military police unit, the 794th Battalion, was moved to the new Home Front Command, founded on February 17, 1992.
+A reserve military police unit, the 794th Battalion, was moved to the new Home Front Command, founded in February 1992.
 The unit's responsibilities were guiding traffic in the rear front, especially in the corridor between Acre and Ashkelon.

 Another event that shook the corps was the Prison Six rebellion, which caused the complete re-evaluation of the concept of imprisonment of Israeli soldiers and led to major changes in the prison sector.